shk172/Meridian/README.md

 # Meridian
+- A news scraper that takes in articles from RSS feeds of major news sources and return the locations of the stories.
+- Uses CLAVIN geotagger to parse each articles.
 - Java project built using Spring Boot/Gradle
 - Originally titled 'WhereThingsHappened', a React-based project with Java backend that used Mapbox map to pin where the news stories happened.
-- Uses CLAVIN geotagger for tagging cities/countries of the news stories

 ### Run:
 - Install [CLAVIN] (https://clavin.bericotechnologies.com/clavin-core/tutorials/installation.html) is installed in the root directory